Food and the Scottish royal household

+Records survive of the expenses made to feed the Scottish royal household in the sixteenth century, and the remains of royal kitchens can be seen in the ruins of palaces and castles.
+Archaeologists can recover evidence of diet from deposits including waste from meals and food preparation.

+Overview

 Some of the remaining and ruined Scottish royal palaces have kitchens, and the halls or chambers where food was served, and rooms where food and tableware were stored.
 There is an extensive archival record of the 16th-century royal kitchen in the series of households accounts in the National Records of Scotland, known as the Liber Emptorum, the Liber Domicilii and the Despences de la Maison Royale, which are daily records of the purchase of food and drink.

 The royal kitchens in the 1530s employed around 60 people.
 Supplies of food for the royal household were known as "furnishing" and were usually managed by the Masters of the Household.
 Charles II came to Scotland in 1650 and a new Scottish household was created for him, and an account of food and spices survives for his stay at Falkland, Stirling, and Perth, where he may have stayed in the old Gowrie House.

-Much of the food was transported by boats in the Firth of Forth.
+The household books include many payments for the transport of meat, fish, and cereal products.
+Such records illustrate the royal itinerary.
+Much food was transported by boats in the Firth of Forth between Edinburgh, Stirling, and Blackness Castle (the port for Linlithgow Palace).
 The household books for 1529 record the loss of provisions and barrels of beer from a boat between Leith and Stirling, due to "a great wind from the north by Aberdour".
+When James IV, and later, James V and Mary of Guise, went hunting to Glen Finglas supplies were sent from Stirling, while the keepers of the hunting forest, the Edmondstones of Duntreath, sourced milk and some provisions locally.